 In what has been called the “worst case of single perpetrator sexual abuse in the country,” former Delaware pediatrician Earl Bradley was convicted in 2011 of sexually assaulting former patients.

-The law firm of Schochor and Staton, P.A. represented about 350 victims, the largest number of plaintiffs in this class action suit that was 16 months in the making.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. represented about 350 victims, the largest number of plaintiffs in this class action suit that was 16 months in the making.
 In preparing the case, they interviewed each family to document the extent of the abuse, an emotional process that made them even more resolute to achieve justice for their clients.

 The frequency with which this doctor abused children was unprecedented, and he preyed not only on children but even toddlers.
 Over 100 videos that Bradley made himself were used against him in the criminal trial, detailing horrific acts of sexual predation over the course of 15 years.